 Treatment can help to reduce inflammation.
 It can create a period of time without disease called remission.

 Decrease the reaction of the immune system

 The choice of medicine will depend on what organs are affected.
-Treatment may last several months or 1 to 2 years.
+Treatment may last several months or years.

 There is no way to prevent GPA since the cause is unknown.

 Granulomatosis with polyangiitis.
 National Institute of Allergy and Infectious Diseases website.
 Available at: https://www.niaid.nih.gov/topics/gpa/pages/default.aspx.
 Updated October 29, 2013.
 Accessed March 18, 2020.